Search for

 21 February 1970 - Swissair Flight 330

 Swissair SR330 left Zürich, Switzerland, for Tel Aviv, Israel, carrying 47 people (38 passengers, 9 crew).
-The Convair CV-990 suffered an explosion about nine minutes after takeoff due to a bomb triggered by change in atmospheric pressure that had been placed in the aft cargo hold.
-As the crew attempted to turn the plane back towards the airport for an emergency landing, smoke clouded the cockpit and electrical power was lost.
+The Convair CV-990 suffered an explosion about nine minutes after takeoff due to a bomb triggered by change in atmospheric pressure carried in the aft cargo hold.
+As the crew attempted to turn back towards the airport for an emergency landing, smoke clouded the cockpit and electrical power was lost.
 The aircraft crashed shortly thereafter with no survivors.
 The militant group Popular Front for the Liberation of Palestine claimed responsibility for the bombing.

 21 February 1970 - Austrian Airlines